GiefKid/ChallengeDeckPlus/README.md

 - Jokerless has its own custom stakes since many of the stakes do not apply to it.
 I am trying to determine what to do with gold stake, as the challenge is extremely difficult on gold-stake without some sort of help to the player. $25 start was how I was able to beat it, but other ideas are welcome.
 I don't think it should be left as-is though.
 - Some other challenges ban certain jokers on higher stakes
 - Golden Needle is very difficult on Gold Stake, may need some ideas on how to help the player a bit.
-- Blast Off is almost impossible on Gold Stake without an early good joker (and I didn't even implement the -1 discard), needs a LOT of ideas on how to help the player.
+- Blast Off is almost impossible on Gold Stake without an early good joker (and I didn't even implement the -1 discard), need ideas on how to help the player.

 ## Installation